MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

 ![Diagram showing requirements to domains and Contact header](media/direct-routing-1-sbc-requirements.png)

 The SBC requires a certificate to authenticate the connections.
-For the SBC hosting scenario, the carrier needs to request a certificate with SAN *\*.base_domain (for example, \*customers.adatum.biz)*.
+For the SBC hosting scenario, the carrier needs to request a certificate with SAN *\*.base_domain (for example, \*.customers.adatum.biz)*.
 This certificate can be used to authenticate connections to multiple tenants served from a single SBC.

 The following table is an example of one configuration.